As blockchain technology accelerates into mainstream business, ADP, the giant global payroll and HR tech vendor,...

 Paying contingent workers with blockchain

-Charagi said ADP also sees potential around blockchain for same-day payments for the growing ranks of contingent and gig economy workers who want to be paid in real time and avoid payday lenders.
+Charagi said ADP also sees potential around HR blockchain for same-day payment transactions for the growing ranks of contingent and gig economy workers who want to be paid in real time and avoid payday lenders.

 "Workers and their employers are now trying to have more flexible payments," she said.
 "To do that on blockchain technology is something that should gain traction in the payroll world."